SharinaS/Cloud-Engineering-Fundamentals/databases.md

 Implementing disaster recovery.
 You can promote a read replica to a standalone instance as a disaster recovery solution if the source DB instance fails.

 **Example**: You've got an overworked DB with very heavy read traffic.
 How to increase performance?
 Add read replicas and point the EC2 instances to those read replicas.

+**Example**: You have an elastic load balancer with 4 EC2 instances behind it.
+They connect to a production DB.
+The production DB is *asynchronously* replicating to multiple copies.
+All the EC2 instances are reading/writng to the primary DBs.

+**Example**: You can also architect it so each instance will read from different read replicas, and only write to a single DB.
+Those writes will then be replicated out.

+## Failover

+Failover involves shifting work to the standby replica.

+### Automatic Failover

+Amazon RDS automatically performs a failover in the event of any of the following:

+* Loss of availability in primary Availability Zone
+* Loss of network connectivity to primary
+* Compute unit failure on primary
+* Storage failure on primary

+Automatic failover only occurs if the primary database is the one that is affected.

+Amazon RDS detects and automatically recovers from the most common failure scenarios for Multi-AZ deployments so that you can resume database operations as quickly as possible without administrative intervention.

+### Standby Replica

+In a Multi-AZ deployment, Amazon RDS automatically provisions and maintains a synchronous **standby replica** in a different Availability Zone.

+The primary DB instance is synchronously replicated across Availability Zones to a standby replica to **provide data redundancy, eliminate I/O freezes, and minimize latency spikes during system backups.**

+The high-availability feature is not a scaling solution for read-only scenarios; you cannot use a standby replica to serve read traffic.
+To service read-only traffic, you should use a [Read Replica](#(2)-Read-Replicas).

 ## Backups for RDS